Are you looking for the best things to do on Oahu when it rains? This guide from a Hawaii local has all of the best recommendations!

 When you think of Oahu, Hawaii, odds are you think of relaxing in the sun on the beach under a palm tree.
 You definitely don’t have any thoughts of things to do on Oahu when it rains.
 So that’s where this article comes in!
-Here are 12 things to do on Oahu when it rains!
+Here are all of the best things to do on Oahu when it rains!

 When Does It Rain on Oahu?